HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 > **Key Information:** All of these choices are acceptable when using a phone transmission: KL7CC stroke W3, KL7CC slant W3, or KL7CC slash W3. {{< link id="T1F06" >}}

 Want to add a little flair to your call sign?
 You can use self-assigned indicators!
 These are like radio bumper stickers that tell others something special about your operation.
 Add them before or after your call sign (or both!), separated by a slash (/), the word "stroke," "slant," or "slash."
-For example, "KA1ABC/MOB" or "KA1ABC stroke R" lets folks know you're on the move.
+For example, "KA1ABC/MOB" might be used to let folks know you're on the move.
 "W1AW/70" might indicate you're celebrating a 70th anniversary.
 Just remember, your indicator can't clash with any FCC-specified indicators or country prefixes.

 #### Special Situations